 As noted above, the ideal benchmark survey is one that would take into account the entire funnel, up to and beyond purchase, allowing for comprehensive business analysis.
 Behaviors such as “purchases per purchaser” and “purchase value per purchase”, however, are difficult to capture correctly though questionnaire surveys.

 As a way to address this issue, let us consider docking a consumer panel survey to a benchmark survey.
 Consumer panel surveys are databases that accumulate facts about who purchased what, when they purchased it, and for how much.
 By utilizing this data, purchase behavior data such as “number of purchasers”, “purchase value per purchaser”, and “purchase value per purchase” can be calculated more accurately and more easily than with a questionnaire survey.
+Such a survey framework would allow sales value to be explained in terms of consumer awareness and purchase behavior, so that the benchmark survey could be leveraged for setting business goals and tracking their progress.

 Next, let us examine the validity of this research framework using data obtained by docking the INTAGE consumer panel SCI to our independently-conducted survey. *Docking was conducted using the “number of purchasers”, which can be obtained from both the benchmark survey and consumer panel, as the key metric, and by multiplying the funnel figures from the benchmark survey by INTAGE’s own correction factor.